electricimp/CellularAssetTrackerExample/README.md

 This project has been written using [VS code plug-in](https://github.com/electricimp/vscode).
 All configuration settings and pre-processed files have been excluded.
 Follow the instructions [here](https://github.com/electricimp/vscode#installation) to install the plug-in and create a project.
 <br>
 <br>
-Replace the **src** folder in your newly created project with the found in this repository
+Replace the **src** folder in your newly created project with the **src** folder found in this repository
 <br>
 <br>
-Update settings/imp.config device_code, agent_code, and builderSettings to the following:
+Update settings/imp.config "device_code", "agent_code", and "builderSettings" to the following (updating the UBLOX_ASSISTNOW_TOKEN with your u-blox Assist Now authorization token):

 ```
     "device_code": "src/device/Main.device.nut"